 Loden – Each unique piece is 100% Canadian made clothing that is fun, functional and beautiful.
 Original hand-printed artwork is printed on sustainable fiber garments. www.lodenclothing.com

-Majesty – Julie Morrison has been making vegan bags and wallets since 2004.
+Majesty Industries – Julie Morrison has been making vegan bags and wallets since 2004.
 Everyseason she silkscreens new patterns and tries new things.
-Sustainable cork is a big feature for 2015 with travel wallets, luggage tags and bags.Majestyindustries.com
+Many designs will satisfy the nerd in you.
+Sustainable cork is a big feature with travel wallets, luggage tags and bags. www.Majestyindustries.com

 Marc Simard – Marc Simard hand-makes everything using only his own, original artwork working with recycled, off-cut and scrap leather, fabric and wood.
 Quality and functionality are the most important elements in the creation of these unusual pieces. www.marcsimardartisan.com

 Melonhead Knitwear – Beautiful handspun yarn is used to create wonderful fibre art knitwear – hats, scarves and more wonderful colour and textures.
 This is also a chance for knitters and other fibre artists to stock up on some fabulous yarns for their own art. www.melonheadknitwear.com

 Mountains and Monsters – A crafty couple who live and work in Jasper National Park who have been designing and hand making plush toys and fabric art for a number of years.
 The adorable dopey eyed mountain pillows and furry monster plushies are inspired by the wilderness around them, and the creatures that walk through it.
 Sure to be a big hit with kids and adults alike!